trevorgokey/Quasi_Regular_Grids/README.md

 # Quasi-Regular Grids; Applications to the Vibrational Spectra Calculations
-Fortran and Python implementations for generating a QRG using model Potential Energy Functions.
+Fortran implementation for generating a QRG using model Potential Energy Functions.
-See our JCP Communication [manuscript](https://doi.org/10.1063/1.5134677) for details.
+See Shane's JCP Communication [manuscript](https://doi.org/10.1063/1.5134677) for details.

 Given a general distribution of interest the method generates a set of points (grid) that optimally samples the distribution.